 The tax structure within the United States is an ever-changing animal and tax attorneys are required to stay on top of all changes to the law as they are enacted and when they are proposed.

 They must know if and when proposed changes to the law are scheduled to take place.
-This requires constant research and study in addition to their day to day responsibilities.
+This requires constant research and study in addition to their day-to-day responsibilities.

 Tax lawyers must complete a Juris Doctor degree and must be admitted by a state bar.
 They must also have previous experience as the leader of a department with between 2 to 4 years of experience in the tax arena.

-2. IP Attorneys – $140,972 annually
+2. Corporate Lawyer – $137,364 annually

 You can also read: